gioui/gio-x/eventx/README.md

 CombinedQueue combines the output of two queues.
 This can be useful to join the events of the "real" gio event queue with a fake one like an EventGroup.

-## Contributing

-You can send bug reports, feature requests, questions, and patches to [my public inbox](https://lists.sr.ht/~whereswaldon/public-inbox).

-All patches should be Signed-off to indicate conformance with the [LICENSE](https://git.sr.ht/~whereswaldon/events/tree/main/LICENSE) of this repo.

-## License

-Dual MIT/Unlicense; same as Gio